dotrannhattuong/CDS_UTE_2023/README.md

 <h1><center> CDS_UTE_2023 <br> SELF DRIVING CAR</center></h1>

 ## Introduction
-The 2nd contest "Autonomous vehicle using Image Processing and Artificial Intelligence" in 2022 by UTE organizated
+The 2nd contest "Self-Driving Car using Image Processing and Artificial Intelligence" in 2022 by UTE organizated

 Contest format: Program the car on the simulation software and let the car pass the checkpoints.